imathis/clash/README.md

 -f, --file    FILE      Use a specific test file (default: .clash.yml) -c, --context NUMBER    On diff errors, show NUMBER of lines of surrounding context (default: 2) -h, --help              show this message
+-l, --list              Print a list of tests' numbers and titles (does not run tests)
 ```

 Clash reads its configuration from a .clash.yml file in the root of your project.
 Use the --file